About us Mō mātou

 Drug checking is regulated under amendments to the Misuse of Drugs Act 1975 (MoDA), along with the Psychoactive Substances Act 2013, the Medicines Act 1981, and the relevant regulations of those Acts.
 For drug checking service providers to operate legally, the Director-General of Health must have licensed them.

-This publication gives details on the application process, along with general information about the Drug Checking Licensing Scheme for drug checking service providers.
-The handbook should be read in conjunction with the drug checking licensing scheme provider application form.
+This publication gives details on the application, assessment, and licence renewal processes along with general information about the Drug Checking Licensing Scheme for potential and current drug checking service providers.
+It also contains information about the monitoring and reporting requirements for providers.

 Publishing information